-"Registered notice" means a notice the information in which has been entered Possibly a technical error here.
-It should be written as into the registry record; 'a notice of information'.
+(h) "Registered notice" means a notice the information in which has been entered into the registry record;

+Possibly a technical error here.
+It should be written as 'a notice of information'.

 Annexe A - G. ORGANISATION OF THE REGISTRY AND THE REGISTRY RECORD